singhkpratham/geocompr/13-location.md

 ## Tidy the input data

 The German government provides gridded census data at either 1 km or 100 m resolution.
-The following code chunk downloads, unzips and reads-in the 1 km data.
+The following code chunk downloads, unzips and reads in the 1 km data.

 ```r